 Civil Infraction Procedure Explained

-In some situations individuals can and will enter a plea of “responsible with explanation,” which is used in order to attempt to mitigate the civil penalty inflicted.
-THis type of plea or admission can be performed by mail and the judge has the option of accepting the plea simply based upon the mailed information and explanation or the judge could require the person to appear in person in order to offer a more complete explanation on the record.
+In some situations individuals can and?will enter a plea of ?responsible with explanation,? which is used in order to attempt to mitigate the civil penalty inflicted.
+This is regardless if the violation is moving or nonmoving.
+This type of plea or admission can be performed by?mail and the judge has the option of accepting the plea simply based upon the mailed information and explanation or the judge could require the person to appear in person in order to offer a more complete explanation on the record.
 See MCL 257.745(3).

 In order to be found responsible in a formal or informal hearing the court must find by a perponderance of the evidence that the individual committed a traffic violation.
 Whenever you are cited for a traffic infraction it is important to contact an attorney.
 There could be consequences that you are unaware of, even though its a simple civil infraction.
 You may not be required or think that you need an attorney, but it’s always better to obtain a consultation before you risk your right to driver here in the State of Michigan.
 Josh Jones handles traffic matter and civil infractions throughout Michigan, including but not limited to, Genesee County, Metro Detroit (Wayne, Oakland & Macomb County), Livingston County, Washtenaw County, and Lapeer County.